vanjang/AstronomyPictures/README.md

 # AstronomyPictures

-Astronomy Pictures is an iOS application project that shares amazing images related to space.
+Astronomy Pictures is an iOS project that shares amazing images related to space.
 This project utilises NASA's [Astronomy Picture of the Day(APOD)](https://api.nasa.gov/) API to fetch and display a new space image every day.

 I have used UIKit + RxSwift for the company I worked for and my projects, therefore this is my first project that I adoped SwiftUI + Combine.
 I hope you keep this in mind when you have a chance to review my code.

 _Note on 2024.1.25_